SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Posture and Muscle Tone_Vandergrift.md

 		- pars compacta = input from retic activating system, ascending collaterals.
 		- output is still dopaminergc to the putamen/caudate
 		- pars reticulata = **invol, from striatum + excitatory from STN** = output, will show that it's inhibitory to the trauma
+		- ==The substantia nigra regulates/modulates the basal ganglia circuitry by releasing dopamine into the caudate and putamen (aka dorsal striatum).==
+			-  A [white matter](https://en.wikipedia.org/wiki/White_matter "White matter") [nerve tract](https://en.wikipedia.org/wiki/Nerve_tract "Nerve tract") (the [internal capsule](https://en.wikipedia.org/wiki/Internal_capsule "Internal capsule")) in the dorsal striatum separates the caudate nucleus and the putamen.[[4]](https://en.wikipedia.org/wiki/Striatum#cite_note-FERRE2010-4) Anatomically, the term _striatum_ describes its striped (striated) appearance of grey-and-white matter
+			- The dorsal striatum can be further subdivided into the **dorsomedial striatum**, and the **dorsolateral striatum**. ==The dorsomedial region receives projections from the frontal and the parietal cortices.
+The dorsolateral region receives projections from the sensorimotor cortex==.[[15]](https://en.wikipedia.org/wiki/Striatum#cite_note-Macpherson2019-15)
 - lentiform nuclei = putamen + globus pallidus
 ![[basal ganglia labeled side view.png]] thalamus - top of the midbrain and then will relay info everywhere